rhx/SwiftHelloGtk/README.md

 ### Swift

-To build, you need a very recent Swift compiler (Swift 3.0 Preview 4 at the time of this writing, download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, you need Swift 3.0 (download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
-	Apple Swift version 3.0 (swiftlang-800.0.41.2 clang-800.0.36)
+	Apple Swift version 3.0 (swiftlang-800.0.46.2 clang-800.0.38)
 	Target: x86_64-apple-macosx10.9

 on macOS, or on Linux you should get something like: